arees88/ML_Azure_P3_Capstone/README.md

 ## Dataset

+### Overview
+*TODO*: Explain about the data you are using and where you got it from.

 The dataset used for the project is the **Amphibians Data Set** available from Machine Learning Repository at University of California, Irvine.

 Here is the dataset summary:

 ![image](https://user-images.githubusercontent.com/60096624/116929286-1be3a200-ac56-11eb-804a-ccc3009b5836.png)

+### Task
+*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

 The goal of the project is to predict the presence of amphibians species near the water reservoirs based on features obtained from Geographic Information System (GIS) and satellite images